 Subjects may require attendance

-- Understand the key principles and processes of learning, mechanisms of behavioural neuroscience, neurophysiology, and neuropharmacology
+- Demonstrate a general understanding of the principles and mechanisms of behavioural neuroscience, neurophysiology, neuropharmacology and learning.

-- Effectively use electronic databases to search for papers in relevant topics
+- Use electronic databases to search for papers on relevant topics

 - Demonstrate written and oral communication skills, including through participation in class discussions